h2non/thread.js/README.md

 All values passed to must be JSON-serializable, meaning only primitives types, raw objects and functions.
 Same with return values from threads.
-DOM nodes, built-in objects or prototypes chains cannot be passed to the thread
+DOM nodes, built-in objects or functions and prototypes chains cannot be passed to the thread

 Additionally, threads do not have access to the DOM API